guitarmind/tesseract-web-service/README.md

     eng.cube.lm       eng.tesseract_cube.nn  tessconfigs
     eng.cube.nn       eng.traineddata

-Be sure to set the parent folder path of language packs in environment variables:
+Be sure to set the parent folder path of language packs in environment variables, for instance:

-    export TESSDATA_PREFIX=/usr/share/tesseract-ocr/
+    export TESSDATA_PREFIX=/home/markpeng/local/share/

 ####How to start tesseract-web-service